7mind/izumi/README.md

 Contributors
 ============

-* Run `./sbtgen.sc` to generate JVM-only sbt projects, run `./sbtgen.sc --js` to generate a JVM+JS sbt crossprojects
+* Run `./sbtgen.sc` to generate a JVM-only sbt project, run `./sbtgen.sc --js` to generate a JVM+JS sbt crossproject

 See: